matt-64/music-to-image-generation/README.md

 pip install -r requirements.txt
 ⚙️ Usage
 1. Analyze Local Audio
-To analyze a local audio file, use the following command:

-Copier le code
-python analyze_audio.py --file_path /path/to/your/audio/file.wav
 2. Analyze YouTube or Spotify Audio
-To analyze an online audio file from YouTube without downloading it locally:

-Copier le code
-python analyze_audio.py --url "https://www.youtube.com/watch?v=example"
-Note: Ensure you have yt-dlp and ffmpeg installed for smooth online streaming.

 📊 Audio Features Extracted
 Here are the audio features currently extracted by the tool: